How addiction impacts on relationships

 Whether its siblings, mother, father or friends, everyone is affected in some sort of negative way.
 They all want to know how to make the individual better.
 However, these relationships and personal hurts, can be healed with time, therapy, and the proper treatment.

 Family therapy is a part of many drug and alcohol rehabilitation programmes.
-Often, it is friends and family working together who convince their loved one it is time to get help.
+Often, it is friends and family working together who convince their loved one via an intervention that it is time to get help.

 We see our loved ones hurting, and we wish desperately to help them, without the slightest idea on how best to provide aid.